-Phasex, or Phase Harmonic Advanced Synthesis EXperiment, developed by William Weston, is a virtual synthesizer for the linux platform, and based on the concept of "phase offset modulation."
-The GUI above shows the entire panel, although it can be selected as two pages, with the oscillator section on the second page.
-It has both polyphonic and monophonic capabilities.
-It can be used as a plug-in or standalone.
+Phasex, or Phase Harmonic Advanced Synthesis EXperiment, developed by William Weston, is a virtual realtime software synthesizer for the linux platform, based on the concept of "phase offset modulation."
+(Demos above are with version 1:0.12.0+m1-6kxstudio1, available in the KXstudio repositories.)
+The GUI above shows the entire panel, although it can be displayed as two pages, with the oscillator section on the second page.
+It has both polyphonic and monophonic capabilities, and can be used as a plug-in or standalone.

-There are 4 oscillators, each with a series of waveforms.
+Phasex includes 4 oscillators, each with a series of waveforms including bandlimited saw and square waves, triangle wave, sine and others.
 External audio input (such as a second synth, or soundfont player, sampler, etc.) can also be routed as input, modulated through the envelopes, and reproduced as MIDI inputs are received.
+AM, FM and PM capabilties are provided for each oscillator.

-Both the amplitude and filter parameters are standard ADSR envelopes.
+Both amplitude and filter sections include traditional ADSR envelopes.

 Chorus, delay and phased chorus effects are located in the lower lefthand area of the interface.
 Pan and stereo width controls are located on the left side of the GUI.